Conner Menez

-Conner Scott Menez (born May 29, 1995) is an American professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
-He played college baseball at The Master's University.
-He was drafted by the San Francisco Giants in the 14th round of the 2016 Major League Baseball draft and made his MLB debut with them in 2019.
+Conner Scott Menez (born May 29, 1995) is an American professional baseball pitcher for the Saraperos de Saltillo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Chicago Cubs, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
+He played college baseball at The Master's University and was drafted by the Giants in the 14th round of the 2016 Major League Baseball draft.

 Amateur career

 Menez attended San Benito High School in Hollister, California.
 He then played college baseball at The Master's University from 2014 to 2016, where he had a 20–5 win–loss record and a 2.26 career earned run average (ERA), the lowest in school history.

 Professional career

 San Francisco Giants

-He was drafted by the San Francisco Giants in the 14th round of the 2016 Major League Baseball draft.
+The San Francisco Giants selected Menez in the 14th round (425th overall) of the 2016 Major League Baseball draft.
 He signed for a $75,000 signing bonus.